Limoncocha National Biological Reserve

 Limoncocha National Biological Reserve is a nature reserve is located 229 miles from Quito, Ecuador.
-The reserve includes over 13,000 acres (53 km2) of land in the Shushufindi Canton, Sucumbíos Province.
+The reserve includes over 11,000 acres (44 km2) of land in the Shushufindi Canton, Sucumbíos Province.

 Fauna

 There is a large concentration of Fauna in and around the reserve.
 The over 347 species of bird that live in the reserve make Birdwatching very popular attraction.
 Limoncocha also holds a large number of tortoises and a diverse population of fish.

 Flora

 The park is a largely water environment so a large portion of the Flora in the Nature reserve is either aquatic or semi-aquatic in nature.
 As with much of Ecuador towering trees provide homes for hundreds of types of animals.
-The microscopic algae in the water gives it a lemongreen color.
+The microscopic algae in the water gives it a lemon green color.

 Attractions

 Much of the reserve is a lagoon style landscape that was formed by the ancient course of the Napo River.
 A small community of Quichua also live in the Reserve.